kevinadhiguna/ant-design-pro-v5-English-boilerplate/README.md

-# Ant Design Pro - English Version
+# 🌈 Ant Design Pro v5 boilerplate - English Version 🇬🇧

+English version of Ant Design Pro v5.
+Feel free to fork this project as a boilerplate.
+This project was intended to make developers easy to customize Ant Design Pro v5 🚀

 This project is initialized with [Ant Design Pro](https://pro.ant.design).
 Follow is the quick guide for how to use.